 Are They Better Than Google/FB?

-“If I have to spend money to market, then why shouldn’t I use FB ads or Google ads?”, you may ask.
+“If I have to spend money to promote my products, then why shouldn’t I use FB ads or Google ads?”, you may ask.
 Of course, you can.
-You should test every paid channel and stick to the one who is getting you the results.
+You should test every paid channel and stick to the one which is getting you the results.

 Let’s compare solo ads with FB and Google.
 No doubt that Google is one of the best media to market, but two reasons will make solo ads a better choice.